Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Fault Domains

 Fault domains are basically racks in the data center containing servers.
-A fault domain has an isolated power supply and networking from other fault domains, so that a hardware failure only impacts that domain.
+A fault domain has an isolated power supply and networking from other fault domains, so that a hardware failure is restricted to just that domain.

 ### Update Domains